 Welcome to The Social Lab!
-This blog will not only help you navigate your personal social media, but also investigate marketing trends and examples of great social media work.
+This blog will help you navigate your social media and investigate marketing trends and examples of great social media work.
 Do you have something we should talk about?
 Make sure to send us an email or contact us on social media.

 Is it okay to post the same material on multiple social media platforms?

-Whenever an individual or company posts on social media, it is important to remember that it is all about the customer or individual receiving the post.
+Whenever an individual or company posts on social media, it is essential to remember that it is all about the customer or individual receiving the post.
 Would they like what you said?
 Would they like it enough to see it on Twitter, Instagram, and Facebook?
-Most importantly, if you are simply linking to the original post on a different platform (figure 1), would they feel motivated enough to click on that link and view the post?
+Most importantly, if you are linking to the original post on a different platform (figure 1), would they feel motivated enough to click on that link and view it?

-Notice in figure 1 how the individual created a hashtag, and afterwards immediately placed a link directed towards the post on Instagram.
-Would you feel motivated enough to clink on the link, go to Instagram, and afterwards like the individual's post?
+Notice in Figure 1 how the individual created a hashtag and immediately placed a link toward the post on Instagram afterward.
+Are you motivated enough to click the link, go to Instagram, and like the individual's post later?
 Furthermore, what if you don't have an Instagram?
-Of course, all of this depends on how devoted you are to the individual.
-If you are just starting out on social media, then more than likely this post will not get much engagement (plus it is anti-social).
+Of course, all of this depends on your devotion to the individual.
+If you are starting on social media, then more than likely, this post will get little engagement (plus it is anti-social).

-So how can you avoid this issue?
-Many social media platforms allow you to post on multiple platforms at the same time.
-We believe you should avoid this at all costs.
+So, how can you avoid this issue?
+Many social media platforms allow you to post on multiple platforms simultaneously.
+It would help if you avoided this at all costs.
 Instead, create posts that work best with the platform you are using.
 So what kind of posts work best where?

-When posting on Instagram, the most important thing to keep in mind is that it is ALL about the image.
-When people are going through their Instagram feeds, they rarely investigate the captions as much as they simply like something based on the image.
-This doesn't mean the caption doesn't matter, or that you shouldn't attempt to create conversation...it just means that this particular platform is more geared towards visuals.
+The most important thing to remember when posting on Instagram is that it is ALL about the image.
+When people go through their Instagram feeds, they rarely investigate the captions as much as they simply like something based on the image.
+This doesn't mean the caption doesn't matter or that you shouldn't attempt to create conversation...it just means that this particular platform is more geared towards visuals.

 What fan or customer doesn't like receiving questions or engaging posts?
-Facebook is a notable chance to incorporate an outstanding image/video, and also ask a question without sounding too direct or promotional (figure 2)
+Facebook is a notable chance to incorporate an outstanding image/video and ask questions without sounding too direct or promotional (figure 2).

-Notice this post has an interesting image, but also asks people to share their favorite vacation memories, without sounding pushy.
-Remember, type how you would want to be talked too!
+Notice that this post has an attractive image and asks people to share their favorite vacation memories without sounding pushy.
+Remember, type how you would want to be talked to!

-A nice mix between Instagram and Facebook, Twitter is all about creating valuable content in a succinct, yet engaging manner.
-Did you know that a tweet only lasts an average of 18 minutes on a person's home feed?
-That means if you don't have an engaging image or text, then your post is going to be forgotten.
+A nice mix between Instagram and Facebook, Twitter is all about creating valuable content succinct yet engagingly.
+Did you know a tweet only lasts 18 minutes on a person's home feed?
+Your post will be remembered if you have an engaging image or text.

-Say you posted a wonderful image on Instagram and believe that it would also work on Twitter.
-We say to go for it, but that doesn't mean you can't mix up the language just a little.
-Post the image and also ask a question or utilize one or two hashtags!
+Say you posted an excellent image on Instagram and believe it would also work on Twitter.
+We say to go for it, but you can mix up the language.
+Post the picture, ask a question, or utilize one or two hashtags!

 1. Avoid using links to other social media accounts in your post.
 Only the most devoted of friends and fans will click on the link.

-2. Remember your platform and content, not all images or posts work.
-If you posted a wonderful image on Instagram, next evolve it to incorporate questions and conversation on the other platforms.
-If you can generate excellent conversation on all three of these platforms, then you created an amazing post!
+2. Remember your platform and content; not all images or posts work.
+If you post an excellent image on Instagram, evolve it to incorporate questions and conversation on the other platforms.
+If you can generate excellent discussion on all three of these platforms, then you created a fantastic post!

 3. Mix up the language.
-If someone is following you on all of your social media accounts, they probably don't want to see the exact same content three different times.
-Instead, change the syntax or if you don't feel that a particular posted is suited for a certain platform, don't post it!
+If someone follows you on all your social media accounts, they probably don't want to see the same content thrice.
+Instead, change the syntax, or if you don't feel that a particular post is suited for a specific platform, don't post it!

-Now that we have discussed all that...let's create our own conversation!
+Now that we have discussed all that...let's create our conversation!
 Do you agree with our tips?
-Is there anything you would add to this topic?
+Could you add anything to this topic?
 Comment below!

 The Socii Project